hkevin01/CONVENTION-APP/README.md

 A comprehensive full-stack mobile and web application designed to revolutionize the convention experience.
 Built with React Native, Expo, Node.js, and MongoDB, this platform provides a seamless digital ecosystem for convention attendees, organizers, and vendors.

+**🚀 Proposal for ConventionCatCorp** - This application is designed as a potential contribution to the [ConventionCatCorp](https://github.com/ConventionCatCorp) ecosystem, with built-in compatibility and integration capabilities for their services and tools.

 ## 🌟 Key Features

 ### For Attendees